-The multiple-tap data formatting circuitry on the NI 1427 can reorder the data from multiple taps.
+The multiple-tap data formatting circuitry on the NI 1429 can reorder the data from multiple taps.
 The data from each tap can be independently scanned either from left-to-right or right-to-left and top-to-bottom or bottom-to-top.

-Note For your convenience, data reformatting instructions for these cameras have been preprogrammed into the camera files.
+Note Data reformatting instructions for cameras have been preprogrammed into the camera files.